GMGilson/Git-GDB-Tutorial/gdb_tutorial.md

 Notes:
 - Command prefaced with `~$` denote commands being executed in a POSIX compliant shell
 - Commands prefaced with `(gdb)` denote valid gdb commands
-- This cheatsheet was created with GNU_ASMx86 in mind as it was written when I was taking a Systems Programming Class
+- This cheatsheet was created with GNU_ASMx86 in mind as it was written when I was taking a Systems Programming Class (ECS 50 UC Davis Spring 2019, w/ Matthew Butner)

 ## Prequisites